PACT Act signed into law, helping veterans get access to new healthcare for toxic exposure conditions

 WICHITA, Kan.
 (KSNW) – On Wednesday, President Joe Biden signed the Promise to Address Comprehensive Toxics (PACT) Act into law.
 This will help millions of veterans access new care and benefits for more than 20 toxic exposure-related conditions.

-“It really just began in Wichita, KS, with a Vietnam veteran meeting that captured my attention,” said Kansas Senator Jerry Moran (R).
+“It really just began in Wichita, Kansas, with a Vietnam veteran meeting that captured my attention,” said Sen. Jerry Moran, R-Kan.

 That was about 10 years ago.